 How far can the ideas here can be generalised beyond pure qubit states?
 The cumulant-based invariants can be applied to mixed states via the map (\ref{JtohatJ}).
-However, they then constitute only an exponentially small fraction of the estimated $2^{2n} - 3n+ 1$ invariants for mixed qubit states \cite{SudberyOpen}, and furthermore Theorem \ref{separability} tells us only about correlation rather than mixed-state separability.
+However, Theorem \ref{separability} tells us only about correlation rather than mixed-state separability.
 The results also fail to generalise for pure states where the local dimension exceeds two.
 We can construct invariants, and Theorem \ref{separability} holds, but the invariants are not algebraically independent.
 This is seen even for two qutrits, where we have four members of the cumulant family, namely $I_{11}$, $I_{12}$, $I_{21}$ and $I_{22}$, whereas there are only two independent invariants \cite{Gu09}.
 Since four polynomial equations is the correct number to characterise separability, the simple relationship between invariants and separability cannot hold for $d>2$.
 Nonetheless the basic concept of lifts and families still applies in all these wider contexts.